First-Timer's Guide to Attending a Concert

 - Finally, please consider stepping outside but remember that audience members who have to leave the hall before the conclusion of a work will not be reseated until a convenient break in the music.

 Can I take pictures and/or use my phone?

-Almost all of Pacific Symphony regular season concerts have a 20-minute intermission.
-Concessions are available for purchase on various levels at Segerstrom Concert Hall and at Pacific Amphitheatre.
-Family and Sunday Connections series concerts are performed without an intermission.
+Most of Pacific Symphony’s concerts have a 20-minute intermission, during which you are welcome to purchase concessions on various levels at Segerstrom Concert Hall and Pacific Amphitheatre.

 Please note, Family and Sunday Matinee series concerts are performed without an intermission.